shikokuchuo/mirai/README.md

-over the network, with the result automatically available upon completion. <br /><br /> Modern networking and concurrency built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensures reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and built-in asynchronous parallel map. <br /><br />
+over the network, with the result automatically available upon completion. <br /><br /> Modern networking and concurrency built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensure reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS. <br /><br /> Features built-in queueing to handle many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and asynchronous parallel map. <br /><br />

 ### Quick Start